benw1991/Project/README.md

 [Source: [stackoverflow](https://stackoverflow.com/questions/5181845/git-push-existing-repo-to-a-new-and-different-remote-repo-server)]

 ## Execute the project
 The project contains a simple web app that communicates with our SPARQL endpoint.
-To execute the app:
+To execute the app (both Linux and Windows):

+**Note:** you should first [install node.js](https://nodejs.org/en/download/) on your Windows system.

 - cd to your project's directory.
 - install express as explained [here](http://expressjs.com/en/starter/installing.html).
 - Execute: *npm start*